 Each year, the Board revises the recommended treatment standards to align with evidence-based guidelines.
 Facilities that are nationally certified meet or exceed the recommended standards.
-In 2020, the Board developed a hospital toolkit to provide templates, guidance and resources to help facilities, agencies and regions meet the Board's evidence-based recommendations.
+The Board developed a hospital toolkit to provide templates, guidance and resources to help facilities, agencies and regions meet the Board's evidence-based recommendations.
 The toolkits are designed to disseminate evidence-based treatment standards to achieve facility and state-level performance improvement.
 The Board works to develop recommendations that are reasonable, helpful and effective for facilities with varying stroke treatment capabilities in all of Colorado's diverse areas.
 The prehospital toolkit can be found in Appendix 2 and the hospital toolkit is available in Appendix 3.

+In 2022, our web presence has been updated with public education materials regarding stroke prevention and recognition
-Recommendations for Prevention and Treatment

-The Board recommends consistent messaging to the general public in the community, hospital and recovery setting.

-Public education messaging for stroke should focus on survival rates and the importance of timely treatment for stroke.

-- Public messaging should help identify stroke using the Balance, Eyes, Face, Arm, Speech, Time (BE FAST) assessment or similar tool and call 911 when a stroke is suspected. - Emphasize the importance of seeking care immediately for sudden onset of stroke symptoms, even during a pandemic.

-The hospital toolkit should help the following types of facilities meet evidence-based treatment guidelines.

-- Facilities that do not have intravenous thrombolytic capabilities (also known as alteplase, tPA, tenecteplase or clot dissolving medication). - Facilities that can treat acute ischemic stroke with intravenous thrombolytic therapy but do not provide inpatient care for stroke patients. - Facilities that can treat and admit acute ischemic stroke patients. - Facilities that provide endovascular therapy.

-The Stroke Advisory Board should be available to provide assistance with resources for education, training and performance improvement related to stroke assessments, triage, transport, treatment, recovery and prevention.
+Recommendations for Prevention and Treatment Legislative implications The Board recommends consistent messaging to the general public in the recovery setting. community, hospital and Public education messaging for stroke should focus on survival rates and the importance of timely treatment for stroke Public messaging should help identify stroke using the Balance, Eyes, Face, Arm, Speech, Time (BE FAST) assessment or similar tool and call 911 when a stroke is suspected Emphasize the importance of seeking care immediately for sudden onset of stroke symptoms, even during a pandemic.
+None The hospital toolkit should help the following types of facilities meet evidence-based treatment guidelines.
+Facilities that do not have intravenous thrombolytic capabilities (also known as alteplase, tPA, tenecteplase or clot dissolving medication) Facilities that can treat acute ischemic stroke with intravenous thrombolytic therapy but do not provide inpatient care for stroke patients Facilities that can treat and admit acute ischemic stroke patients Facilities that provide endovascular therapy None The Stroke Advisory Board should be available to provide assistance with resources for education, training and performance improvement related to stroke assessments, triage, transport, treatment, recovery and prevention.
+This includes ongoing ability to disseminate public messaging regarding prevention and treatment of stroke, such as on the Board's website or in other media.
 Legislation is not required but would be beneficial to add these components to the scope of the Board's work.
 This board's main charge is to make recommendations to the legislature and it does not include an advisory role to the Department.

-- Standardize public education for recognition of stroke symptoms and seeking immediate care. - Explore evidence-based guidelines for intravenous thrombolytic therapy treatment rate goals. - Explore evidence-based guidelines for endovascular therapy treatment rate goals.
+- Standardize public education for recognition of stroke symptoms and seeking immediate care - Explore evidence-based guidelines for intravenous thrombolytic therapy treatment rate goals - Explore evidence-based guidelines for endovascular therapy treatment rate goals